jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 | May be the result of vague or inconsistent standards | Aims for exactness |
 | Reflect student performance in individual courses or course assignments | May measure learning from ungraded co-curricular activities or look for skill development beyond course content, such as critical thinking |

+**Embedded assessment** tries to perform the functions of grades and assessments simultaneously.

 #### 2.2.4.2.
 Who is assessment for?

-Per Barkley and Major (2016), assessment has the following audiences:
+Per Barkley and Major (2016), assessment has the following audiences (quoted directly from section headers):

 - Assessing Students to Determine for Ourselves How Well Students Are Learning
+    - To discover the current status of student knowledge and understanding
+    - To solve a problem in our teaching
+    - To determine whether we need to change direction in our teaching
+    - To find out how students are experiencing learning in our classrooms
 - Assessing to Give Learners Feedback on Their Progress
 - Assessing to Improve Our Profession through the Scholarship of Teaching and Learning (SoTL)
 - Assessing to Provide Information to Institutional and External Stakeholders on How Well Students Are Learning
+    - As part of our professional dossiers
+    - For program reviews, whether internal or external
+    - To institutional assessment efforts and accrediting agencies